cseanburns/research-notebook/source/_posts/2013-08-16-lq-vol-1-issue-1-article-9-reading-study.markdown

 **Note:** The ninth and last article published in the first issue of *The Library Quarterly* is titled "What Can the Foreigner Find to Read in the Public Library?"
 It was written by William M.
-Randall, who was affiliated with the Graduate Library School at the University of Chicago.
+Randall, who was affiliated with:

+**Affiliation:** Graduate Library School, University of Chicago

 **Note:** This is a nice read.
 Here's a point by the author that reflects the sentiment of the piece: